JFFPtech/python_projects/python-web_scrapper/README.md

 - Pandas module (can be installed via pip)
 - Requests module (can be installed via pip)
 - APScheduler module (can be installed via pip)
+- MySQL Connector module (can be installed via pip)

 ## Installation